fsoubes/FilterRank/rank_filters.md

 The benchmark used here are based on two separated things, the execution's speed and the memory usage.
 We also analyze the difference bewteen the inter-groups and intra-groups on the Lena picture ( rbg or 8 bit).

-The first results of the benchmark are presented on the figure XXXX with boxplots on the sample image Lena.gif 512x512.
-Four filter functions have been studied base on the execution's speed.
-First of all, we can see that the median filter is a slowest compared to the others with a mean of 27.75ms compared to the minimun,maximun and variance respectively of 10.52, 9.89 and 7.29 ms. The variance filter is the fastest with an execution time of 7.29ms.
-The maximun and minimyn filter functions are likely the same with less than 1ms difference.
+The first results of the benchmark are presented on the figure XXXX with boxplots on the sample image Lena.png RGB and 8 bit, 512x512.
+Four filter functions have been studied base on the execution's speed.On the figure XXX, we can see that the median filter is a slowest compared to the others with a mean of 73.37 ms. The variance filter is the second slowest with an execution time mean of 52.28 ms. This can be epxlained because the median and variance filter algorithms are the most complex one.
+The  minimum and maximun filter functions are likely the same with 26.31 and 24.78 ms. Those are the two functions with the less complexity and the algorithms are likely the same this is why there is almost no difference of time's execution between thoses functions ( less than 2 ms).

 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/speedlena8bit.png)